COMMISSION OF THE EUROPEAN COMMUNITIES

 Project objective: The management of Alternating Education on university level is a task of the Department of Studies of Budapest University of Technology and Economics (supervised by vice-rector on education).
 There is a responsible for alternating education at all 8 faculties.
 The legal and financial conditions of the enrollment of students, participating companies have been carried out.
 In the last years about 100 students obtained (obtain) their diplomas by alternating way.
 In cooperation with EU experts and Hungarian industrialists the International Education Center of BUTE has began the extension, the cooperation with universities of other countries.

-Please comment in a free form the following aspects of your project, where relevant.
+free form the following aspects of your project, where relevant.

 General remark: According to the plans (both professional and financial) the main activities financed by this TEMPUS project were concentrated in its 1st year.
 There was an important extension of the alternating education in Year 2000 (financed fully or partly by other sources), but in this summary we will not mention each time the fact of co-financing.
 So in this report we try to show the present situation of alternating education at BUTE, Hungary and in the CE region.

-For UNIVERSITY MANAGEMENT JEPs
+For UNIVERSITY

 Reform of university management

-a) Describe the area of university management targeted at the beneficiary institution(s) in the project.
+targeted at the beneficiary institution(s) in the project.

 One of the main objectives of this project was to create the legal and administrative background for regular alternative training (university - enterprise periods) of engineers on the level of the whole Budapest University of Technology and Economics (BUTE).